Moral panic: HIV/AIDS (1980s–1990s)

-Dangerous dogs (late 1980s–early 1990s)
+Dangerous dogs (late 1980s – early 1990s)

-After a series of high-profile dog attacks on children in the United Kingdom, the British press began to engage in a campaign against so-called dangerous dog breeds, especially Pit Bulls and Rottweilers, which bore all the hallmarks of a moral panic.
+After a series of high-profile dog attacks on children in the United Kingdom, the British press began to engage in a campaign against so-called dangerous dog breeds, especially pit bulls and Rottweilers, which bore all the hallmarks of a moral panic.

 This media pressure led the government to hastily introduce the Dangerous Dogs Act 1991 which has been criticised as "among the worst pieces of legislation ever seen, a poorly thought-out knee-jerk reaction to tabloid headlines that was rushed through Parliament without proper scrutiny."
-The act specifically focused on Pit Bulls, which were associated with the lower social strata of British society, rather than the Rottweilers and Dobermann Pinschers generally owned by richer social groups.
+The act specifically focused on pit bulls, which were associated with the lower social strata of British society, rather than the Rottweilers and Dobermann Pinschers generally owned by richer social groups.
 Critics have identified the presence of social class as a factor in the dangerous dogs moral panic, with establishment anxieties about the "sub-proletarian" sector of British society displaced onto the folk devil of the "Dangerous dog".

 Ongoing historic examples

 Increase in crime (1970s–present)

+Fear of increasing crime rates is often the cause of moral panics.
+In fact, the rates of many types of crime have declined by 50% or more beginning in the mid to late 1980s and early 1990s.
+In Europe, crime statistics show this is part of a broader pattern of crime decline since the Late Middle Ages, with a reversal from the 1960s to the 1980s and 1990s, before the decline continued.

-Research shows that fear of increasing crime rates is often the cause of moral panics.
-Recent studies have shown that despite declining crime rates, this phenomenon, which often taps into a population's "herd mentality", continues to occur in various cultures.
+This phenomenon, which often taps into a population's herd mentality, continues to occur in various cultures.
+In some cases, the perception of increased crime can be caused by increased reporting of crimes or by better record-keeping.
 Japanese jurist Koichi Hamai explains how the changes in crime recording in Japan since the 1990s caused people to believe that the crime rate was rising and that crimes were getting increasingly severe.